 These are all fabulous inquiries regarding breast reduction procedures, and we can answer them in detail at your consultation.
-For now, let’s briefly go over the basics of each one and then offer some tips on how you can safely reduce the appearance of your scars after surgery.
+For now, let’s briefly go over the basics of each one and then offer some tips on how you can safely reduce the appearance of your scars after breast reduction recovery.

 What does a breast look like after reduction?
 What should breast reduction scars look like?